scala/scala3-example-project/README.md

 ```

 ## Discuss

-Feel free to come chat with us on the
+Feel free to come chat on the
 [Dotty gitter](http://gitter.im/lampepfl/dotty)!